 This is just a quick little process walk-thru on how they made the Stranger Things title design, not a tutorial!

-MakeItStranger.com has a Stranger Things title generator that I used for the graphic in this post.
+MakeItStranger has a Stranger Things title generator that I used for the graphic in this post.
 Also, please check out this video by Vox.
-It gives a great background on everything and dips it’s toes into some of the process, but in a very vague way.
+It gives a great background on everything and dips its toes into some of the processes, but in a very vague way.
 If you don’t have time to watch, let me summarize for you.

 Ok now here's the cool process they used.
 They made a Kodalith of the final title layout.
 A Kodalith is basically like a reversed out transparency film.
-They filmed what it looked like when light shined through the letters.
-They used physical references and the animated the title digitally, that's why there is subtle flickering and shaking in the text.
+They filmed what it looked like when the light shined through the letters.
+They used physical references and animated the title digitally, that's why there is subtle flickering and shaking in the text.

 The G is a little trickier when it flattens against the N. If I was me I would have probably key a distortion mesh to straighten out the bend in the G and use a splice straight line from one of the other letter forms that look similar to the G (it look like they used the far side of the N) as a patch if it can seamlessly blend in.
-Then it fades out with dark vignette from the edges going in.
+Then it fades out with a dark vignette from the edges going in.

-The individual name titles are just a light gray and have quick 5 frame fade-up and a 15 frame dissolve at the end.
-The kind of change to red towards the end and this can be done with a simple color key frame on the text to match that deep red, it looks like it kind of happens during the 15 frame dissolve.
+The individual name titles are just a light gray and have a quick 5 frame fade-up and a 15 frame dissolve at the end.
+The kind of change to red towards the end and this can be done with a simple color keyframe on the text to match that deep red, it looks like it kind of happens during the 15 frame dissolve.
 It might be 5 to change to red, 10 to fade out.

 Plus you know Dustin is probably a White Sox fan, and they had to take that logo off his hat for legal reasons.
-I mean, look at the colors ... and he's from Indiana, which is a stones throw from Chicago.
+I mean, look at the colors ... and he's from Indiana, which is a stone's throw from Chicago.
 No wonder that kid is smart as shit!
 I was happy to add that logo back in.
-Go Sox!
+Go, Sox!